evinatn/tsf_grip_task6/README.md

 ◇	The test script should check of at least 5 pages and 10 elements in total.

 ◇	Each element could be e.g. if the Logo exists, the navigation bar appears, the name on about us page is correct, etc.

+### About Selenium

+Selenium is a free (open-source) automated testing framework used to validate web applications across different browsers and platforms.
+You can use multiple programming languages like Java, C#, Python etc. to create Selenium Test Scripts.
+Testing done using the Selenium testing tool is usually referred to as Selenium Testing.